ampproject/amppackager/monitoring.md

 For summary metrics like `request_latencies_in_seconds`, the `/metrics` endpoint provides three percentiles: 0.5, 0.9, 0.99.

+To get an idea of how long does it usually take `amppackager` to handle a request, look at 0.5 percentile.
+To check the rare worst case scenarios, look at 0.9 and 0.99 percentile.

 Consider the following example.
 Let's say you're interested in the stats for the `request_latencies_in_seconds` metric, specifically for requests that got an OK response (200) from the `signer` handler:

     $ curl https://127.0.0.1:8080/metrics | grep request_latencies_in_seconds | grep signer | grep code=\"200\"